What is an Aviation Leading Indicator

 What is Relationship Between Leading Indicators and KPIs

-Leading indicators make excellent KPIs ONLY IF a leading indicator is closely related with one of your company goals.
+Leading indicators make excellent KPIs ONLY IF a leading indicator is closely related with one of your company goals or objectives.
 In this case, leading indicators are better than their lagging indicator alternative.

 For example, consider the following:

 - Objective: improve employee safety culture